-Overview/Summary: This review encompasses the single entity dipeptidyl pepetidase-4 (DPP-4) inhibitors (alogliptin [Nesina®], linagliptin [Tradjenta®], saxagliptin [Onglyza®], and sitagliptin [Januvia®]) and the fixed-dose combination products (alogliptin/metformin [Kazano®], alogliptin/pioglitazone [Oseni®], linagliptin/metformin [Jentadueto®], saxagliptin/metformin [Kombiglyze ER®], sitagliptin/metformin [Janumet®, Janumet XR®], and sitagliptin/simvastatin [Juvisync®]).
+Overview/Summary: A significant advancement in the management of type 2 diabetes has been the development of incretin-based therapies.
+This novel therapeutic approach is important as type 2 diabetics have been shown to have an impaired incretin response.1 Currently there are two classes of incretin-based therapies available; the dipeptidyl peptidase-4 (DPP-4) inhibitors and the glucagon-like peptide-1 receptor agonists, or incretin mimetics.
+The DPP-4 inhibitors include alogliptin, linagliptin, saxagliptin, and sitagliptin, which are all available as single-entity agents (alogliptin [Nesina[®]], linagliptin [Tradjenta[®]], saxagliptin [Onglyza[®]], and sitagliptin [Januvia[®]]) or in fixed-dose combination products (alogliptin/metformin [Kazano[®]], alogliptin/pioglitazone [Oseni[®]], linagliptin/metformin [Jentadueto[®]], saxagliptin/metformin [Kombiglyze ER[®]], sitagliptin/metformin [Janumet[®], Janumet XR[®]], and sitagliptin/simvastatin [Juvisync[®]]).
 The DPP-4 inhibitors are Food and Drug Administration-approved as adjunct to diet and exercise to improve glycemic control in adult patients with type 2 diabetes.
 Single-entity agents are available for use either as monotherapy or in combination with other antidiabetic agents.
-The fixed-dose combination products are available for use when treatment with both drug components is appropriate.
-2-12 The DPP-4 inhibitors reversibly block the enzyme DPP-4, which is responsible for the rapid degradation of endogenous incretin hormones.
-These hormones are produced by the gastrointestinal tract in response to meals and are involved in the regulation of insulin and also include the enhancement of meal stimulated insulin secretion, decreased glucagon secretion, improvements in β cell function, and slowing of gastric emptying.
-Through their effect on these hormones, the DPP-4 inhibitors primarily target post-prandial glucose and have also been shown to decrease fasting plasma glucose.
-In general, the DPP-4 inhibitors are associated with a favorable side effect profile and also have a weight neutral effect compared to other antidiabetic agents commonly used in the management of type 2 diabetes as well as low risk of hypoglycemia.
+The fixed-dose combination products are available for use when treatment with both drug components is appropriate.2-12

+The DPP-4 inhibitors reversibly block the enzyme DPP-4, which is responsible for the rapid degradation of endogenous incretin hormones.
+These hormones are produced by the gastrointestinal tract in response to meals and are involved in the regulation of insulin.
+The antidiabetic actions of endogenous incretin hormones include the enhancement of meal stimulated insulin secretion, decreased glucagon secretion, improvements in β cell function, and slowing of gastric emptying.
+Through their effect on these hormones, the DPP-4 inhibitors primarily target post-prandial glucose and have also been shown to decrease fasting plasma glucose.^{13,14} In general, the DPP-4 inhibitors are associated with a favorable side effect profile and also have a weight neutral effect compared to other antidiabetic agents commonly used in the management of type 2 diabetes.
+Compared to sulfonylureas, the risk of hypoglycemia associated with the DPP-4 inhibitors is low due to the glucose-dependent nature of incretin hormone activity.
+In addition, the DPP-4 inhibitors have not been associated with the same increased risk of cardiovascular disease that has been observed with the use of thiazolidinediones (TZDs).
+In addition, as mentioned earlier the DPP-4 inhibitors improve the function of β cells and although TZDs and metformin treat insulin resistance, these agents do not address the progressive decline in β cell function that is observed in patients with type 2 diabetes.